sithis993/Crypter/README.md

 # Crypter

-*Update: Please note that as of December 15th 2017, the direction and purpose of this project has changed due to legal and ethical concerns.
+*Update: Please note that as of December 15th 2017, the direction and purpose of this project has changed.
 Consequently, It's **extremely important** that you read both the **Disclaimer** and **Project Direction Update** sections of this README.*

 Welcome to Crypter! a ransomware and builder package written entirely in Python and compiled to a Windows executable using [PyInstaller](http://www.pyinstaller.org/).
 This README will provide you with all of the information necessary to understand, build and use this software.